 The first report and first three updates were compiled by George Joseph, Director of National and Migration Department, Caritas Sweden and Michael Williams of the Swedish Network of Refugee Support Groups (FARR), and edited by ECRE.
-This update was prepared by Michael Williams of FARR and Lisa Hallstedt.
+The 2016 and 2017 updates were prepared by Michael Williams of FARR and Lisa Hallstedt.

-This report draws on the practice of civil society organisations and other relevant actors, statistical information from the Swedish Migration Agency and the Swedish Migration Courts as well as legal guidance documents and reports from the Migration Agency.
+This report draws on the practice of civil society organisations and other relevant actors, statistical information from the Swedish Migration Agency, the Swedish Migration Courts and the National Transport Unit of the Swedish Prison Service, as well as legal guidance documents and reports from the Migration Agency.
 The authors would like to thank the Swedish Migration Agency and the Swedish Courts Authority for their input.

-The information in this report is up-to-date as of 31 December 2016, unless otherwise stated.
+The information in this report is up-to-date as of 31 December 2017, unless otherwise stated.